 Your project might also require subsets of other NIEM schemas, such as those from the Biometrics or EmergencyManagement domains.

 For further information on creating data models, see the Help topics Creating a NIEM Data Model and Subsetting NIEM with the Schema Composer.

 Your NIEM model does not have to be complete before you generate an IEPD from it.

 Generating the IEPD can be considered an iterative process.
 You might perform a generation of just your namespace schemas before you have completed your Model Package Description, and before you have defined your conformance targets.
 You might generate with a fully described MPD instance and conformance targets before you have defined your Information Models.
 You can continue to update your model and generate your IEPD however you see fit.

 To generate your IEPD, select the Model Package Description instance specification, either on the diagram or in the Project Browser.
 Right-click on the MPD instance to open the context menu or go to the 'Specialize' ribbon and select the 'Technologies > NIEM > Generate NIEM Schema' option.

 The Generate NIEM MPD Schemas window will open.

-In this window you can also set the root directory for generation of the output files, and the relative paths within that directory for the Namespace Schemas that will be generated.
+In this window you can also set the root directory for generation of the output files.

-Once you have made your selection and specified the file paths, click on the to commence generation of the IEPD.
+Once you have made your selection and specified the output folder, click on the to commence generation of the IEPD.

 For detailed information on the Generate NIEM MPD Schemas window, see the Help topic NIEM MPD Generation.